DreisbachLab/OpenReproductiveHealthDatasets/README.md

 Description: The DHS program collects data on population health, including fertility, family planning, maternal and child health, and women’s reproductive health across multiple countries.
 Access: Data are free to access, but users must register to download datasets.
 Link: DHS Program

+# Clinical Trials

+## NuMom2b (Nulliparous Pregnancy Outcomes Study Monitoring Mothers-to-Be)
+Specialty: MFM, General Obstetrics
+Description: This study focused on a cohort of nulliparous women and aimed to identify risk factors for adverse pregnancy outcomes, such as preterm birth and preeclampsia.
+The dataset includes biospecimens and extensive maternal and fetal data from early pregnancy through delivery.
+Access: Data requests can be submitted through the NICHD Data and Specimen Hub (DASH).
+Link: NuMom2b Data

+## Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) Maternal-Fetal Medicine Units (MFMU) Network
+Specialty: MFM, General Obstetrics
+Description: The MFMU Network conducts clinical trials to improve pregnancy outcomes, focusing on conditions like preterm birth, preeclampsia, and fetal growth restriction.
+Several trials related to maternal-fetal health are available for data sharing.
+Access: Data from MFMU trials can be requested through the NICHD DASH, with approval required for access.
+Link: NICHD MFMU Network

+## ClinicalTrials.gov
+Specialty: REI, MFM, Gynecologic Oncology, Family Planning
+Description: ClinicalTrials.gov is a registry and results database of publicly and privately supported clinical studies conducted around the world.
+Some trials, especially those supported by NIH, offer data sharing options for researchers upon request.
+Access: Data sharing statements are included in many clinical trial records, allowing researchers to request access to de-identified data from specific studies.
+Link: ClinicalTrials.gov

+## National Institute of Health (NIH) Research Portfolio Online Reporting Tools (RePORT)
+Specialty: REI, MFM, Gynecologic Oncology, Family Planning
+Description: NIH RePORT includes access to clinical trials funded by the NIH, including those in the areas of reproductive health, obstetrics, and gynecology.
+Some of these trials offer data-sharing options for researchers, available through repositories like dbGaP or direct requests.
+Access: Data can be accessed by submitting formal requests based on individual trial guidelines.
+Link: NIH RePORT

+## Gynecologic Oncology Group (GOG) Foundation
+Specialty: Gynecologic Oncology
+Description: GOG conducts clinical trials focusing on the treatment of gynecologic cancers.
+Data from completed studies are available upon request for researchers conducting secondary analyses.
+Access: Researchers can submit requests for access to trial data through the GOG Foundation, which requires protocol submission and approval.
+Link: GOG Foundation

+## Randomized Trial of Induction Versus Expectant Management (ARRIVE Trial)
+Specialty: MFM, General Obstetrics
+Description: The ARRIVE trial examined outcomes of elective induction of labor at 39 weeks compared to expectant management in nulliparous women.
+The dataset includes detailed maternal, labor, and neonatal outcomes.
+Access: Data are available upon request through the NICHD DASH platform.
+Link: ARRIVE Trial Data

+## Reproductive Medicine Network (RMN)
+Specialty: REI, Family Planning
+Description: The RMN conducts clinical trials to evaluate interventions for infertility, reproductive endocrinology, and other reproductive health issues.
+Data from its trials are available to qualified researchers through the NIH DASH system.
+Access: Data requests can be submitted through NICHD DASH.
+Link: RMN Data

+## Preterm Eclampsia Prevention and Treatment (PEPET) Trial
+Specialty: MFM
+Description: The PEPET trial focused on the prevention and treatment of preeclampsia in pregnant women.
+The dataset includes patient outcomes, treatment protocols, and biological markers related to preeclampsia.
+Access: Available through NICHD DASH upon request.
+Link: PEPET Trial

+## Ovarian Cancer Association Consortium (OCAC)
+Specialty: Gynecologic Oncology
+Description: OCAC pools data from multiple ovarian cancer studies to assess risk factors, treatments, and outcomes.
+Researchers can request access to de-identified patient-level data for secondary analysis.
+Access: Data can be requested through the OCAC website, subject to a formal data-sharing agreement.
+Link: OCAC Data